Facebook exec in India files police complaint after report on content practices | Politics

 Facebook exec in India files police complaint after report on content practices

-A spokesman for the Delhi Police did not respond to calls and text messages from Reuters.
-Das and Facebook did not respond to a request for comment on the police complaint.
-Facebook on Monday referred Reuters to a weekend statement that said it prohibited hate speech irrespective of one's political position but acknowledged, "there is more to do".
+A spokesman for the Delhi Police did not respond to requests for comment from Reuters.
+Das also did not respond to a request for comment.
+Facebook in a statement said it takes the safety and security of its employees seriously, but does "not comment on individual employee matters."

 The WSJ article has sparked a political storm in India and raised questions about Facebook's content regulation practices.
 Das had told staff that punishing violations by politicians from Modi's ruling Bharatiya Janata Party (BJP) "would damage the company's business prospects in the country", the WSJ article said.